Origin of the name Karuizawa

 Each seems to be true, but none is a particularly strong theory.

-While place names and family names with the character “sawa” are common in eastern Japan, they are less common in western Japan, whereas “valley place names” with the character “tani” are more common.
+While place names and family names with the character “sawa” are common in eastern Japan, they are less common in western Japan, and many of them are “valley place names” with the character “tani”.
 Why is this?

-There are many theories as to why this is so, but it is said to be related to the surname of a person who influenced history in ancient times.
+There are various theories as to why, but it is said to have something to do with the surnames of people who influenced history in the past.

 This is why many surnames in Nagano Prefecture have the character “sawa” in them, such as Miyazawa, Yanagisawa, Takizawa, Nishizawa, and Nakazawa.

 The name “Karuizawa” is said to be derived from pumice stone, volcanic ash soil, and other volcanic deposits.
-In Nagano Prefecture, there is a village called Irikaruizawa in Ueda City and another called Karuizawa in the Sarashin area of Nagano City.
+In Nagano Prefecture, there are villages called Iri-Karuizawa in Ueda City and Karuizawa in the Sarashin area of Nagano City.

 There are also place names named Karuizawa in Yamagata Prefecture, Atami, and Yokohama, all of which share the point that they are named after erosion landforms of volcanic deposits.